Chemistry, Chemical Biology and Biotechnology of Carbohydrates and Proteins.

-Our work comes under the broad headings of the Chemistry, Chemical Biology and Biotechnology of Carbohydrates and Proteins.
-Interests encompass organic synthesis and methodology, inhibitor design, biocatalysis, enzyme mechanism, protein engineering, drug delivery, molecular modelling and molecular biology.
+Our research centres on the chemical understanding and exploitation of biomolecular function, especially carbohydrates and proteins.
+Interests and methods encompass organic synthesis & methodology, target biomolecule synthesis, inhibitor/probe/substrate design, biocatalysis, enzyme & biomolecule mechanism, biosynthetic pathway determination, protein engineering, drug delivery, molecular biology, structural biology, cell biology, molecular imaging and in vivo biology.
 The application of an understanding of such systems on a fundamental level leads to the design, synthesis and modification of potential therapeutic and biotechnologically applicable systems.

 The biological roles of carbohydrates have often been viewed as simple ones: as sources of energy, e.g., glucose, or as polymeric building materials, e.g., chitin in crab shells, cellulose in wood.
 However, it is becoming increasingly clear that oligosaccharides, carbohydrates in small clusters, act as markers in important recognition processes such as microbial infection, cancer metastasis and cellular adhesion in inflammation, in addition to many intracellular communication events.
 Their remarkable structural diversity means that oligosaccharides can mediate highly specific and therefore complex processes.